All MBVC club competitions will be played to Bowls England rules with local additions/clarifications as stated below.

 For the handicap singles, the player with the higher handicap has to make 21 shots plus the difference in handicaps.

 Should a match be all square when the prescribed number of ends have been completed, an extra end or ends will be played until there is a result.
 For each extra end (irrespective of whether they are dead or tied) rule 6 applies.

 Rule 10 (scorecards)

 For singles, the marker and the losing player must sign the scorecard.
 For pairs, both skips should keep their own scorecard and sign both at the end of match.
-Completed scorecards should be placed in the box by the competition noticeboard.
+Completed scorecards, which must include the name of the competition, should be placed in the box by the competition noticeboard.

 Rule 11 (exceptional circumstances, adverse traffic and weather conditions)

 If accident(s), roadworks or other situations beyond the competitor’s ability to control, result in traffic gridlock over an area beyond the immediate neighbourhood, i.e. precluding alternative routes, every effort shall be made by all competitors concerned to allow the game to take place, irrespective of the original starting time arranged.
 Should these efforts be frustrated, neither side may claim the game and it should be rearranged.

 For unfinished matches where five ends or more have been played, and where it is impossible to re-arrange a match, the score will stand as the result.
 If the score is a tie or fewer than five ends have been completed, then the result shall be decided on the toss of a coin, or by mutual agreement.

 Where the match can be re-arranged the game shall be played from where it was left off; trial ends can be played.